carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-readelf.rst

 .. option:: --all

- Equivalent to specifying all the main display options.
+ Equivalent to specifying all the main display options relevant to the file format.

 .. option:: --addrsig